Silverware on a plate to look like a clock face with food in a small window between the spoon and fork

 • Lower risk of disease (cancer, Alzheimer’s disease, heart disease, diabetes)

-18:6 intermittent fasting can prevent, treat, or reverse [insulin resistance], says Bowden, who is a weight-loss expert and creator of Meta-Fast.com.
-“In my opinion, insulin resistance is the biggest metabolic pandemic of our time.
-88 percent of Americans have some degree of it and it underlies every major chronic disease, including all the co-morbidities for covid-19,” says Bowden.
+Bowden concurs and adds that 18:6 intermittent fasting can help prevent, treat or even reverse insulin resistance.
+“In my opinion, insulin resistance is the biggest metabolic pandemic of our time,” he continues. “[About] 88 percent of Americans have some degree of it and it underlies every major chronic disease.”

 How Much Weight Can You Lose Intermittent Fasting 18:6?